-Tuition payments must be current whether the payments are made annually, by semester, or monthly.
+Tuition payments must be current whether the payments are made annually, by semester, or monthly unless arrangements have been made with the Finance Office.
 Students whose tuition accounts are not current (a) will not be permitted to enroll for the next semester until the account is current, and (b) will not be permitted to take final exams until the account is current.
 The deadline for making up all final exams is 10 days after the exam.